About the town

 Gajoldoba on Tista Barrage: An hour's drive from Siliguri through the Baikunthapur forests will take you to Gajoldoba (25 km) an ideal place for bird watchers.

 The place has been a boon to the migratory water fouls after a dam was constructed for irrigational purposes on river Tista.
-The reservoir, surrounded by dense forests of Baikunthapur, invites a large collection of water birds from Ladakh and Central Asia.
-Spend some leisurely hours on the spur with a binocular and watch the Brahmini ducks, Bar headed goose, Poachards, Pintails, Shovlers, mallards, black Ibis, and many species of storks, cormorants and ducks.
+The reservoir, surrounded by the dense forests of Baikunthapur, invites a large collection of water birds from Ladakh and Central Asia.
+Spend some leisurely hours on the spur with a binocular and watch the Brahmini ducks, Bar-headed geese, Poachards, Pintails, Shovelers, mallards, black Ibis, and many species of storks, cormorants, and ducks.

 Dudhia: A common tourist spot on the Siliguri-Mirik highway.